-Find your Harley-Davidson paint color by clicking your vehicle's model:
+Find Harley-Davidson paint by clicking the year or model.

 Find Your Harley-Davidson Color and Harley-Davidson Paint CodeOften, you can call Harley-Davidson and see if they can tell you where to look for your Harley-Davidson color code.
-For motorhomes and boats, the manufacturer can give you a PPG or Dupont number.
-Please fill out our contact form with your Harley-Davidson paint information.
+Ask them if they know the PPG or Dupont paint formula number if there is no color code.
+If you have any paint information, please fill out our contact form with your Harley-Davidson paint information.

 How To Repair Damaged Harley-Davidson Paint With Harley-Davidson Touch Up Paint